NGIOproject/nextgenio-docs/user_guide/perftools.rst

     $> module load arm-forge

 When the module is loaded, the easiest use of MAP is through the GUI.
-This can be openend by entering
+This can be opened by entering

 ::